eezzh/eezzh.github.io/index.md

 In addition to my research in artificial intelligence, I am also pursuing a second doctorate in surgery (MD) at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

-I have received comprehensive and formal clinical medical education and training, and I am open to collaborations in the field of medical AI.
+I have received comprehensive and formal clinical education and training, and I am open to collaborations in the field of medical AI.

 # Selected Work